Key Takeaways:

 That doesn’t, however, mean courts split everything down the middle in divorce.

 The court’s primary goal is to ensure both parties come out of the marriage on a relatively even footing.
-Beyond that, they want each spouse to maintain a lifestyle similar to what they had while married.
+Beyond that, they want each spouse to maintain a lifestyle similar to what they had during their marriage.

 While that may sound like a logical way to approach the situation, it often also include debts you weren’t aware of.